 A Federal Direct Stafford Loan is available to you through Montcalm Community College.
 It may be either subsidized or unsubsidized, based on need.
 With a Federal Direct Stafford Loan, you are not required to start repayment until you drop below half-time enrollment in college or you exit college.
 You, the borrower, are responsible for repayment of student loans.

 direct subsidized loans

 Direct Subsidized Loans are for students with financial need.
 Your school will review the results of your Free Application for Federal Student Aid (FAFSA) along with your loan request form and determine the amount you can borrow.
 You are not charged interest while you’re in school at least half-time and during grace periods and deferment periods.
-Interest RatesUndergraduate students – The interest rate on subsidized loans first disbursed to undergraduate students between July 1, 2016 and June 30, 2017 will be fixed at 3.76 percent.
+Interest RatesUndergraduate students – The interest rate on subsidized and unsubsidized loans first disbursed to undergraduate students between July 1, 2022 and June 30, 2023 will be fixed at 4.99 percent.

 direct unsubsidized loans

 You are not required to demonstrate financial need to receive a Direct Unsubsidized Loan.
 Like subsidized loans, your school will determine the amount you can borrow once a request is completed.
 Interest accrues (accumulates) on an unsubsidized loan from the time it’s first paid out.
 You can pay the interest while you are in school and during grace periods and deferment or forbearance periods, or you can allow it to accrue and be capitalized (that is, added to the principal amount of your loan).
 If you choose not to pay the interest as it accrues, this will increase the total amount you have to repay because you will be charged interest on a higher principal amount.

 Student Loan Review

 The National Student Loan Data System (NSLDS) provides information on your federal loans including loan types, disbursed amounts, outstanding principal and interest, and the total amount of all your loans.